 Students typically develop three types of research skills:

 -qualitative (analyzing oral interviews and observational field notes)

--quantitative (generating descriptive statistics and GIS computer maps from large datasets)
+-quantitative (generating descriptive statistics and data visualizations)

 Several students from the seminar have continued to work on research projects during subsequent semesters or summers, and have co-authored publications or delivered presentations to local organizations and national conferences.